 We are a medical device company dedicated to changing the lives of patients suffering from fluid overload through science, collaboration, and innovative technology.
 The company is focused on developing, manufacturing, and commercializing medical devices used in ultrafiltration therapy, including the Aquadex System.
 The Aquadex SmartFlow system is indicated for temporary (up to eight hours) or extended (longer than 8 hours in patients who require hospitalization) use in adult and pediatric patients weighing 20kg or more whose fluid overload is unresponsive to medical management, including diuretics.
-In the European Union, we are required to hold a CE Mark to import our products into the EU.
-We received renewal of our CE Mark for the Aquadex FlexFlow circuit in the second quarter of 2019 and CE Mark for the Aquadex SmartFlow console in January 2020, which allows us to import blood circuit and console inventory into the EU and satisfy future distributor demand.

-Prior to July 2016, we were focused on developing the C-Pulse Heart Assist System for treatment of Class III and ambulatory Class IV heart failure.
-In August 2016, we acquired the Aquadex Business from a subsidiary of Baxter International, Inc. ("Baxter"), a global leader in the hospital products and dialysis markets.
-In September 2016, we announced a strategic refocus of our strategy that included halting all clinical evaluations of the C-Pulse related technology to fully focus our resources on our recently acquired Aquadex Business.
+Prior to July 2016, we were focused on developing the C-Pulse System for treatment of Class III and ambulatory Class IV heart failure.
+In August 2016, we acquired the Aquadex Business from a subsidiary of Baxter, a global leader in the hospital products and dialysis markets.
+In September 2016, we announced a strategic refocus of our strategy that included halting all clinical evaluations of the C-Pulse System related technology to fully focus our resources on our recently acquired Aquadex Business.